 What are Knowledge Areas?

-K1: Academic Writing II: Reasoning & Research
+Knowledge Area 1: Academic Writing II: Reasoning and Research

 The Academic Writing II (AWII) courses prepare students with skills in research-based academic argument through assignments involving evaluation, analysis, and synthesis of multiple sources.
 Individual sections will be linked to specific pathway topics.
 Courses are approved for the AWII Knowledge Area based on their capacity to offer students opportunities to attain the learning outcomes below.